MILITARY SERVICE

 Veterans’ Gateway

-The Veterans’ Gateway can put veterans and their families in touch with organisations best placed to help them with information, advice and support they need from healthcare and housing to employability, finances, personal relationships and more.
+The Veterans’ Gateway can put veterans and their families in touch with organisations best placed to help them with the information, advice and support they need from healthcare and housing to employability, finances, personal relationships and more.
 The Government have just announced an £8.5M package called "Op-Fortitude" to help veterans with all issues, especially homelessness.
-Op-Fortitude aims to stamp out homelessness amongst Veterans and can be accessed by calling the following number: 01748 833797
+Op-Fortitude

-We have listed a great deal of help and information on our Housing page, it list's most Local Authority Housing organisations in the United Kingdom and also private company's who Let properties.
+We have listed a great deal of help and information on our Housing page, it list's most Local Authority Housing organisations in the United Kingdom and also private companies who Let properties.
 There are a few Charities who have Emergency Accommodation and they are listed on the Housing page also but you can find additional help by visiting the following:

 EMPLOYMENT, COURSES